 The family bathroom offers a luxurious soak at the end of the day and completes the accommodation.

-At the rear of the apartments an outside shower gives you the opportunity to clean off the sand from wet suits and surfboards before an evening spent in one of the many local superb restaurants and bars all within an easy most enjoyable walk along the coastal path.
+At the rear of the apartments an outside shower gives you the opportunity to clean off the sand from wet suits and surfboards before heading upstairs to get ready for an evening spent in one of the many local superb restaurants and bars all within an easy most enjoyable walk along the coastal path.

 A wonderful location for a memorable holiday.